 - Verification of income.

-- For tax filers: Students and parents who filed tax returns must supply tax information in one of two ways: the IRS data retrieval tool on the FAFSA or IRS tax return transcripts.
-For the 2018-2019 FAFSA, we cannot accept copies of actual tax returns to satisfy the income verification requirements.
+- For tax filers: Students and parents who filed tax returns must verify tax information in one of three ways: the IRS data retrieval tool on the FAFSA, signed copies of federal tax returns, or IRS tax return transcripts.

 Some students will be required to provide additional information to our office to complete the verification process.
 Please make sure to check 1600grand or review the notices from our office to confirm what documents we need.